elenekat/Installing_FLASH/README.md

 LINK    = $(MPI_PATH)/bin/mpif90
 ```

 This should be it.
-Try running some test problem now.
+Try running some test problem.

 # 4. Fighting Errors